SkyLundy/plates-for-processwire/README.md

 ### That's it.
 You're ready to use Plates in your ProcessWire projects

+Plates for ProcessWire also comes with additional tools you can use in your projects via extensions included with this module.
+[Read about them here](#plates-for-processwire-extensions).

+---

 ### Accessing the Plates Template object outside of a Plates template

 In Plates template files, like `home.view.php` above, the file is rendered by Plates and so exists within the `Template` plates object.
 Any Plates template file output _inside_ the `$plates->templates->render()` method is a Plates `Template` object.
 This includes views, layouts, components, etc.